- Video length: 1:03

 - In the Contents pane, right-click the Roads layer and click Design > Fields .

 The Fields view of the Roads layer attribute table opens.
 In ArcGIS Pro, the Fields view is used to display and edit field properties.
 The following image shows that field names, aliases, data types, and other properties have been imported with no changes.

 - Close the Fields: Roads (Kelburn) view.

 - Make the Wellington map view active.

 - On the ribbon, on the Map tab, click Bookmarks .
 Under Wellington Bookmarks, click Suburbs.

-The map zooms in.
-The names and boundaries of Wellington suburbs are displayed.
+When the map zooms in, the names and boundaries of Wellington suburbs are displayed.
 (The bookmarks themselves were also imported from the ArcMap document.)

 - In the Contents pane, click the Suburb Boundaries layer to select it.

-- On the ribbon, under Feature Layer, click the Appearance tab, if necessary.
+- On the ribbon, under Feature Layer, click the Appearance tab.

 In the Visibility Range group, note that the Out Beyond setting is 1:100,000.
 This matches the layer's Scale Range setting in ArcMap.